dcostin18/cs162/Finite State Machines/lab5_README.txt

+Language: Python, C

-The purpose of this lab was to simulate a Finite State Machine in both Python and C.
+Objective: The purpose of this lab was to simulate a Finite State Machine in both Python and C.